Countly/countly-sdk-documentation/android/current.md

 Countly.sharedInstance().setStarRatingDialogTexts(context, "Custom title", "Custom message", "Custom dismiss button text");
 </code></pre>
 <p>
-  <span style="font-weight:400">The star-rating dialog can be displayed in 2 ways:</span>
+  <span style="font-weight: 400;">The star-rating dialog can be displayed in 2 ways:</span>
 </p>
 <ul>
   <li>Manually by the developer</li>
   <li>Automatically, depending on the session count</li>
 </ul>
 <p>
-  <span style="font-weight:400">In order to display the star-rating dialog manually, you must call the <code>ShowStarRating</code></span><span style="font-weight:400">&nbsp;function.
+  <span style="font-weight: 400;">In order to display the star-rating dialog manually, you must call the <code>ShowStarRating</code></span><span style="font-weight: 400;">&nbsp;function.
 Optionally, you may provide the callback functions.
 There is no limit on how many times the star-rating dialog may be displayed manually.</span>
 </p>
 <pre><code class="java">//show the star rating without a callback
 Countly.sharedInstance().showStarRating(context, null);